Frances Wach is the Saskatchewan SPCA’s Executive Director and has been involved with the organization for almost thirty years.

 Community Relations Coordinator

-Josh Hourie is the Saskatchewan SPCA’s Community Relations Coordinator and has been with us for five years.
+Josh Hourie is the Saskatchewan SPCA’s Community Relations Coordinator and has been with us since 2015.
 His duties include managing the Saskatchewan SPCA’s social media presence, acting as the organization’s spokesperson, coordinating campaigns (such as Warming Hearts & Paws), and representing the Saskatchewan SPCA at community and partner meetings.

 Jenny Marriott has been a volunteer with the Saskatchewan SPCA for three years.
 With her strong research and writing skills and an educational background in agriculture, she is helping to educate and inform stakeholders on a range of topical animal health and welfare issues.
 We are particularly excited to have her assistance in the planning stages of a new social enterprise project for the Saskatchewan SPCA.